 Phone: (702) 293-3510

 In addition to the Boulder Dam Hotel, you can also stay at the El Rancho Motel, which is one block away.
 The El Rancho has a pool, as well as multi-bed and kitchenette options, which the Boulder Dam Hotel does not.
-The El Rancho gets good ratings from travelers and past participants.
+The El Rancho gets good ratings from travelers and past participants, and is situated next door to a southwestern diner.
 Here are some reviews: https://goo.gl/CJ56s5

-Seminar participants will be awarded a stipend of $1200 at the end of the workshop, which is intended to offset the costs of travel, housing, and meals.
+Participants will be awarded a stipend of $1200 at the end of the program, which is intended to offset the costs of travel, housing, and meals.
 Please note that we cannot provide any funds up-front.
-You will have to make your arrangements ahead of time and receive the stipend upon completion of the workshop.
+You will have to make your arrangements ahead of time and receive the stipend upon completion of the program.

-Participants are required to attend all meetings and to engage fully as professionals in the work of the workshop.
-During the workshop tenure, you may not undertake teaching assignments or any other professional activities unrelated to your participation in the workshop.
+Participants are required to attend all meetings and to engage fully as professionals in the work of the program.
+During your tenure, you may not undertake teaching assignments or any other professional activities unrelated to your participation.

-Participants who, for any reason, do not complete the full tenure of the workshop and all of its requirements will receive a pro-rata portion of the stipend, and stipend checks will be significantly delayed.
+Participants who, for any reason, do not complete the full duration of the institute and all of its requirements will receive a pro-rata portion of the stipend, and stipend checks will be significantly delayed.

 Where can we eat?